Maiq-The-Dude/BetterHands/README.md

 # BetterHands
 [![version](https://img.shields.io/github/v/release/Maiq-The-Dude/BetterHands?&label=version&style=flat-square)](https://github.com/Maiq-The-Dude/BetterHands/releases/latest) [![discord](https://img.shields.io/discord/777351065950879744?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2&style=flat-square)](https://discord.gg/g8xeFyt42j)

-A mod to recolor controller geo, resize interaction spheres, and add mag palming.
+A mod to recolor controller and quickbelt geo, resize interaction spheres, add mag palming, and more.
 All features are optional and configured via the config file.
-Configs can be edited mid-game, but will require a scene reload to take effect.
+Configs can be edited mid-game, but some will require a scene reload to take effect.

 ## Mag Palming
 Mag palming allows you to carry two small sized magazines in one hand.
 To do this click the trigger when holding a magazine in your hand.